1. What advice can you offer for first-time visitors to Montréal and Québec City?

 12. Describe what you would consider a perfect day exploring either city.

 I live in Montréal, so I get the chance to indulge in (at least part of) my perfect day a lot.
 It starts with coffee at Olimpico and a St-Viateur bagel, then a bike ride along the Lachine Canal with a stop on Notre-Dame W. for some antique/vintage rummaging.
-A trip to Jean-Talon Market for some fresh produce is a must, then it’s over to Vice-Versa for a drink with friends on the patio followed by dinner at Lawrence and of course, a night out at Casa del Popolo.
+A trip to Jean-Talon Market for some fresh produce is a must, then it’s over to Alexandraplatz for a drink with friends on the patio.
+Finally, it’s time for a takeout dinner at Dinette Triple Crown and, of course, a night out at Casa del Popolo.